nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 `deleteleave INDEX /on DATE` or `deleteleave INDEX /from DATE /to DATE`

 * Deletes leave from the employee specified by the `INDEX`, can be a single day of leave or multiple days of leave.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed employee list.
 * The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
 * The `DATE` must be in `dd/MM/yyyy` format.
 * For deleting multiple days of leave, the second `DATE` must be after the first `DATE`.

 Examples:
-* `deleteleave 3 /on 01/01/2024` deletes a single day of leave of `01/01/2024` from the third person in the most recently displayed list.
+* `deleteleave 3 /on 01/01/2024` deletes a single day of leave of `01/01/2024` from the third employee in the most recently displayed list.
-* `deleteleave 3 /from 01/01/2024 /to 04/01/2024` deletes multiple days of leave from the third person in the most recently displayed list from `01/01/2024` to `04/01/2024`, inclusive.
+* `deleteleave 3 /from 01/01/2024 /to 04/01/2024` deletes multiple days of leave from the third employee in the most recently displayed list from `01/01/2024` to `04/01/2024`, inclusive.

 Output: